-But before you sink into those new-year’s blues, let us explain.
-We understand and will feel the same pain on our bottom line over the next few weeks.
+But before you seep into those new-years-blues, let us explain.
+We understand, and will feel the same pain to our bottom line throughout these next few weeks.
 However, January and the rest of Q1 don’t have to be entirely daunting.
-With the right strategies in place, you can mitigate these losses and turn this traditionally slower period into a time of growth and opportunity for your business!
+With the right strategies in place, there are effective ways to mitigate these losses and even turn this traditionally slower period into a time of growth and opportunity for your business!

 Why Does This Happen?